kmolski/acme-bot/docs/commands.md

 Commands reference
 ------------------

-The following documentation is also available through the `help` bot command.
+The following documentation is also available through the `help` command.

 ShellModule
 -----------